kevinhenryburke/scalegitbook/use-cases/Environments.md

 ### 224

-We want a list of services that are stubbed per environment when running through the path to live.
 We also want a way in produciton to mark a service as down for alternative handling of incidents.

 To comply with golden rule that CMTs are the same in all test environments ensure that service statuses are held in a custom setting (Service_Status__c).
 This makes environment management for stubs and scripts pretty simple and allows separate control for devs and environment managers.
 In an environment we run a load script that says what services are stubbed by entering these as records for the custom setting.